jackbergus/jackbergus.github.io/_posts/2017-11-09-hacking-reMarkable.md

 # How to crosscompile a program for reMarkable?

 Your reMarkable is an ARM A9 architecture.
 For this reason, it is sufficient to compile a program with `arm-linux-gnueabihf-gcc`.
 This cross compiler can be installed via the Debian/Ubuntu package "gcc-arm-linux-gnueabihf".

-# First attempts

-Each file stored in `/home/root/.local/share/remarkable/xochitl/` contains an informat